-We are all guilty of ‘people pleasing’ and ‘following the crowd’ at certain points in our lives, but just take a moment to think of how regularly you might watch TV programmes you dislike just to ‘please’ your partner.
+We are all guilty of ‘people pleasing’, and ‘following the crowd’, at certain points in our lives.
+Just take a moment to think how regularly you might watch TV programmes you dislike just to ‘please’ your partner.
 Consider how often you visit that bar you can’t bear just to ‘please’ the company you’re out with; and while we’re on the subject of the company you socialise with, how many of that group would you consider to be real friends?
-How many of those in the crowd would you rather not spend any of your time with at all because they make socialising in that circle less worthy of your time?
+How many of those in the crowd would you rather not spend any of your time with at all, because they make socialising in that circle less worthy of your time?

 These are all valid questions when it comes to analysing how much you need to recognise your feelings about the situations you find yourself in, and expressing those feelings in a way that allows you to spend YOUR time in the way that you really want it to be spent.

-By neglecting your feelings and continuing to watch those TV programmes, or regularly being around the people and places that endlessly drain the life out of you (only because “this is what you’ve always done”, or you “don’t want the fuss”) then there’s room for a world of fulfilment in your life that you are simply not letting in.
+By neglecting your feelings and continuing to watch those TV programmes, or regularly being around the people, and places, that endlessly drain the life out of you (only because ‘this is what you’ve always done’, or you ‘don’t want the fuss’) then there’s room for a world of fulfillment in your life that you are simply not letting in.

-The words of the renowned American educator, Marva Collins (1936-2015), explained it perfectly: “Trust yourself.
+The words of the renowned American educator, Marva Collins (1936-2015), explains it perfectly: “Trust yourself.
 Think for yourself.
 Act for yourself.
 Speak for yourself.
 Be yourself.
 Imitation is suicide.”

 How can I express myself without conflict?

 When you’re stuck in a long established, habitual way of ‘just accepting things’ decided by other people, the thought of ‘slamming your foot down’ all of a sudden may seem a little daunting.

 Don’t worry, that’s not necessary.